 - External ground levels being raised above the DPC

 This problem is difficult to detect and resolve.
-Many people identify all damp issues as rising damp, but that’s not the case all time.
+Many people identify all damp issues as rising damp, but that’s not always true.

 What are the Common Signs of Rising Damp in your house?

-If you are stressed about rising damp, there are some signs that you can look out for and find solutions to treat them.
+If you are stressed about rising damp patches on the internal walls, there are some signs that you can look out for and find solutions to treat damp walls internally.
 It includes:

-- Tide salts marks on walls or fluffy white deposits.
+- Tide salt marks on walls or fluffy white deposits.

 - Black damp patches on walls with a mouldy smell.
-Black patches mean that the brickwork is actually wet from inside and not just the plaster.
+Black patches mean the brickwork is wet, not just the plaster.

 - Discoloured or crumbled plaster.
-You might also see cracking wallpaper and paint on the bottom side of the walls.
+You might also see cracking wallpaper and paint on the bottom side of the walls, significantly when warm moist air rises up the walls and cools on the wall’s top.

 - Musty smells are significant signs of damp.